 c.
 The scholarship will be awarded by the Head of School and Dean of the Sydney Medical School, or their nominated delegate.

 b.
-The scholarship is tenable for the elective term only.
+The Scholarship is intended to facilitate travel and is tenable for the Elective Term placement period only.

 c.
 The payment will be made as a one-off payment and will be paid to the successful recipient on confirmation of their elective term placement.

 d.
 Deferral of the scholarship is not permitted without the prior permission of the Office for Global Health and it is not transferable to another major, faculty or University.